elastic/connectors-ruby/README.md

 Note #1: The connector framework is a tech preview feature.
 Tech preview features are subject to change and are not covered by the support SLA of general release (GA) features.
 Elastic plans to promote this feature to GA in a future release.

-## Terminology

-* `connector` - generic term used to refer to both native connectors and connector clients.
-* `connector client` - specific light-weight connector implementation, open-code.
-Not all clients will be supported as native, but we target to have native connectors also offered as clients.
-Connector clients can be built by Elastic or community built.

-## Disambiguation: connectors-ruby and connectors-python

-This repository contains connector clients written in Ruby.
-However, some connectors will also be implemented in Python.
-The Python connectors are located in a separate repository, [elastic/connectors-python](https://github.com/elastic/connectors-python).

 Before getting started, review important information about this feature:

 - [Known issues and limitations](#known-issues-and-limitations)